-The amount of liquidity resources the Company holds is based on the Company's risk tolerance and is subject to change depending on market and firm-specific events.
+The amount of liquidity resources the Company holds is based on the Company's risk appetite and is calibrated to meet various internal and regulatory requirements and to fund prospective business activities.
 Unencumbered highly liquid securities consist netted trading assets, investment securities and securities received as collateral.